desheffer/init-scripts/README.md

 Due to the idempotent nature of Ansible, you can run the playbook again at any time to keep the system up-to-date.

+## Miscellaneous

+### Chromium

+Go to chrome://flags and enable the following:

+* Hardware-accelerated video
+* Hardware-accelerated mjpeg decode for captured frame